-My book The Fear Factor will be published October 10th (Basic/Hachette).
+My book The Fear Factor (Good for Nothing in the UK) was published in October (Basic/Hachette).

 The book explores the extremes of human nature–from extraordinary altruism to psychopathy–and what processes in the brain drive extraordinarily good and extraordinarily bad behaviors alike.

-“Marsh’s dynamic prose brings scientific studies and technical topics to life… Those who seek to comprehend the origin of fear, altruism, and elements of human nature will find this book a key factor in their increased understanding.”— SCIENCE Magazine
+“Marsh’s dynamic prose brings scientific studies and technical topics to life… Those who seek to comprehend the origin of fear, altruism, and elements of human nature will find this book a key factor in their increased understanding.”

 “This compelling scientific detective story spirals outward into realms that affect everyone.
 Best of all, [Marsh’s] writing style is vivid and personable.”